← Back to research

 Conductor

-Conductor is a Mac desktop app for running parallel Claude Code and Codex agents in isolated git worktrees.
+Conductor is a YC-backed Mac desktop app for running parallel Claude Code, Codex, and Cursor agents in isolated git worktrees, with a $22M Series A.

 Key takeaways